kamilburda/batcher/docs/sections/Usage.md

 This allows swapping between different plug-in configurations or sharing them.
 To load settings from a file, select `Settings → Load Settings from File...` and select the file.

+You can turn auto-closing the main dialog on/off by checking/unchecking `Settings → Close when Done`.

 ## Known Issues